-This might just be every married woman's worst nightmare: You're getting hot and heavy with your husband behind your closed bedroom door, or in his childhood room over a holiday break, when your mother-in-law and father-in-law burst in unannounced and find you in flagrante delicto.
-Cue everlasting embarrassment and the fear your in-laws will never look you in the eye again.
+This might just be every person's worst nightmare: You're getting down and dirty with your partner behind your closed bedroom door, or in their childhood room over a holiday break, when your mother-in-law and father-in-law burst in without knocking while you are in a compromising position.

 "What you're really talking about is setting some boundaries with your in-laws," says Bercaw.
-"Whether you are visiting their home or they are in yours, having an explicit agreement about knocking on the door and waiting to be invited in — or investing in a lock for privacy — is very important."
+"Whether you are visiting their home( or they are in yours, having an explicit agreement about knocking on the door and waiting to be invited in — or investing in a lock for privacy — is very important."

 Move the hell on